 The Tsukihime Manga

-Tsukihime got a manga adaptation from 2003 – 2010 with art by Sasaki Shonen.
+Tsukihime got a manga adaptation from 2003 – 2010 by Sasaki Shonen.
 The manga only covers Arcueid’s route but incorporates the backstories of other characters found in other routes for greater detail.

 Chances are if you’ve heard of anything in the Tsukihime series, it’s Melty Blood.
 The fighting game spin-off series that went on to become its own series with the latest entry Melty Blood: Type Lumina being released later this September.

 Melty Blood takes place about a year after Tsukihime in a route where the previous bad guy was beaten but all of the heroines are also still alive and around.
 It’s a bit of an excuse to get all the characters back without having to explain why but it works.
 The main heroine of this game is a new character named Sion Eltnam Atlasia.
 She wants to hunt down another evil vampire and enlists Shiki to help.

 The game was developed by Soft Circle French Bread, who would later go on to make the Under Night Series which acts as something of a spiritual successor to Melty Blood.
 Sion even appears as a guest character under the name ‘Eltnam’.
 I won’t go over the fighting mechanics but the sprites for a doujin game are beautiful and it features a brand new story from Nasu that adds and expands on the pre-existing Tsukihime lore.